replab/replab/StyleGuide.md

 To perform generic operations upon them, we pass around a "typeclass", which is a collection of methods/default values for the type.

-All typeclasses derive from `replab.cat.Laws` which provides the test harness for [property-based checks](https://en.wikipedia.org/wiki/QuickCheck).
+All typeclasses derive from `replab.Laws` which provides the test harness for [property-based checks](https://en.wikipedia.org/wiki/QuickCheck).

 ## Domains